astropy/specutils/docs/fitting.rst

 -------------

 The first step is to create a set of models with initial guesses as the parameters.
 Even better is to include a set of bounds for each parameter, but that is optional.
+(A method will be provided in a future PR, but user defined initial guesses may be used with the current code).

 .. code-block:: python